Aj45c/Aj45c/README.md

-### Hi there 👋
+### Hey there ✌

 Hey there!
 My name is Anthony and I go by He/Him pronouns.
 I'm currently developing my skills as a Software Engineer though when aren't we all.
-At the moment I am working on enhancing my my Investigator Rick website while also trying to come up with new application that can greatly help the Mugen community.
+At the moment I am working on enhancing my my Investigator Rick website.

+### Languages Learned

+  * JavaScipt
+  * HTML
+  * CSS

+### Languages I want to learn

+  * Go Lang

+### Random Facts about me

+    * I love video games
+    * Movies are my favorite
+    * Mugen is my hobby next to gaming

+### Future Ideas

+    * Create an application that allows Mugen creators to automatically color separate the characters without having to do each sprite one by one.